 Why stores move on

 Three themes dominate the calls we get from RockSolid stores.
-The first is complexity, because stores consistently tell us the upgrade from the original version made things worse rather than better, burying a simple ring-up under functions they never asked for.
+The first is complexity, because stores consistently tell us the upgrade from the original version made things worse rather than better, burying a simple checkout under functions they never asked for.
 The second is the hardware-versus-lumber split: original RockSolid was built around hardware SKUs and struggled with the lumber and building materials side, and stores selling across both categories told us they'd been looking for years for a system that handles both without compromise.
 The third is support, where owners describe charges that add up and hold times that drag, to the point that some say they'd drop the system for the support experience alone.
 Reliability rounds out the list, since Eric at Marden mentioned frequent disconnections as a fact of life before he switched.

 The alternatives worth evaluating